two men replacing windows

-Replacing your home’s windows is like going to the doctor — nobody wants to do it, but it needs to happen from time to time.
+Replacing your home’s windows is like going to the doctor – nobody wants to do it, but it must happen from time to time.
 Like a trip to the doctor, replacing your home’s windows can be expensive.
-But luckily, your house will look and feel much better after an upgrade.
-In the same way that you need to keep yourself healthy, you also need to keep your house healthy.
+But your house will look and feel much better after the upgrade.
+Just as you prioritize keeping yourself healthy, you should prioritize keeping your house healthy.

 Replacing your home’s windows can result in huge energy savings, provide a more comfortable home environment and even increase your home’s value.
 Read below to learn about window replacement costs and how much to budget for the project.